MephistoMMM/caddy-docker/README.md

 Point your browser to `http://127.0.0.1:80`.

-> Be aware!
-If you don't bind mount the location certificates are saved to, you may hit Let's Encrypt rate [limits](https://letsencrypt.org/docs/rate-limits/) rending further certificate generation or renewal disallowed (for a fixed period)!
-See "Saving Certificates" below!

 All of running configurations could be modified in [docker-compose.yml](https://github.com/MephistoMMM/caddy-docker/blob/master/docker-compose.yml), except *Paths in container*.

 #### Paths in container